mfairchild365/chat/README.md

 end script

 post-start script
-   # Optionally put a script here that will notifiy you node has (re)started
+   # Optionally put a script here that will notify you node has (re)started
 end script
 ```
 The above script was taken largely from http://kvz.io/blog/2009/12/15/run-nodejs-as-a-service-on-ubuntu-karmic/